Tiger Woods badly hurt in car crash, expected to survive

 After a series of injuries and personal issues derailed his career at times, Woods claimed his 15th major title at the Masters in 2019, his fifth time earning the coveted green jacket given to Masters champions.

+His success on the greens transformed him into a worldwide superstar, ushering in an era of multimillion-dollar endorsements and lucrative appearance money and spread the sport to an audience far beyond its traditional image of male, white and middle-class.

+Woods also served as a major influence on the modern generation of golfers such as Australian world No. 1 Jason Day, who has said he read a book about Woods and decided to copy the American’s high work ethic, spending hours and hours on the practice range.

-His 15 major titles stands second only to the record 18 won by Jack Nicklaus.
+His 15 Grand Slam titles stands second only to the record 18 majors won by Jack Nicklaus.

 Reporting by Rory Carroll, Steve Gorman and Dan Whitcomb in Los Angeles; Additional reporting by Frank Pingue in Toronto; Editing by Chizu Nomiyama and Bill Berkrot